TheMR-777/MyLegacy/C#/Auto-Updater v4 - JSONified/Technical Documentation/sla_upgradation_v4.md

 ### Exception Cases

 - Any of the criteria is not met.
-- Download link is not a Direct Download Link.
+- Download link is invalid.
 - Server is unreachable or down.

 ## Module 02: Launching Evolver